Economic restructuring: Institutional arrangements

 Another shift in institutional arrangement involves public resources.
 As economic restructuring encourages high-technology service and knowledge-based economies, massive public de-investment results.
 Across many parts of the U.S. and the industrialized Western nations, steep declines in public outlays occur in housing, schools, social welfare, education, job training, job creation, child care, recreation, and open space.
 To remedy these cutbacks, privatization is installed as a suitable measure.
 Though it leads to some improvements in service production, privatization leads to less public accountability and greater unevenness in the distribution of resources.
 With this reform in privatizing public services, neoliberalism has become the ideological platform of economic restructuring.
-Free market economic theory has dismantled Keynesian and collectivists’ strategies and promoted the Reagan and Thatcher politics of the 1980s.
+Free market economic theory has dismantled Keynesian and collectivist strategies and promoted the Reagan and Thatcher politics of the 1980s.
 Soon free trade, flexible labor, and capital flight are used from Washington D.C. to London to Moscow.
 Moreover, economic restructuring requires decentralization as states hand down power to local governments.
 Where the federal government focuses on mainly warfare-welfare concerns, local governments focus on productivity.
 Urban policy reflects this market-oriented shift from once supporting government functions to now endorsing businesses.